opensearch-project/project-website/_posts/2025-10-16-Introducing-Real-Time-Streaming-for-AI-Models-and-Agents-in-OpenSearch.md

 meta_description: Learn how to implement streaming APIs in OpenSearch 3.3 for real-time AI responses.
 Stream model predictions and agent executions with immediate feedback.
 ---

-In today’s fast-paced digital world, waiting isn’t an option, especially when it comes to AI-powered applications.
+In today's fast-paced digital world, waiting isn't an option, especially when it comes to AI-powered applications.
 Streaming technology has emerged as a critical solution to this challenge, fundamentally changing how systems deliver responses.
 Instead of waiting for complete outputs before displaying any results, streaming enables incremental data delivery, sending information in chunks as it becomes available.
 This approach is particularly valuable for AI operations such as model predictions and agent executions, where responses can be lengthy and generation time unpredictable.

 OpenSearch now supports streaming capabilities, enabling real-time data processing and continuous query execution.
 Available as an experimental feature starting in OpenSearch 3.3, the Predict Stream API and Execute Stream Agent API provide this functionality, offering the same core features as their non-streaming counterparts while delivering responses progressively.
-This new feature allows users to handle live data streams efficiently, making it possible to process and analyze data as it arrives rather than in batches.
-This makes streaming ideal for applications like remote model predictions and complex agent workflows where users need visibility into multi-step execution processes.
+This new feature allows you to handle live data streams efficiently, making it possible to process and analyze data as it arrives rather than in batches.
+This makes streaming ideal for applications like remote model predictions and complex agent workflows where you need visibility into multi-step execution processes.

 ## Prerequisites

-Before using this streaming feature, ensure that you have fulfilled the following prerequisites.
+Before using streaming, ensure that you have fulfilled the following prerequisites.

 ### 1. Install the required plugins